Focuser

 - Camera frame reset

-- Recording of the (position, HFR) pair
+- Recording of the triplet (position, HFR, std dev)

 - Real-time update of the polynomial fit